Roy Ridley

-Maurice Roy Ridley (25 January 1890 - 12 June 1969), known professionally as M. R. Ridley, was a writer and poet, and Fellow and Chaplain of Balliol College, Oxford.
+Maurice Roy Ridley (25 January 1890 - 12 June 1969), known professionally as M. R. Ridley, was a writer and poet, and a Fellow and Chaplain of Balliol College, Oxford.

 Early life

 Ridley was the son of William Dawson Ridley, a Church of England clergyman, Rector of Orcheston St Mary, Wiltshire, and his wife Jane Elizabeth Rutherford.
 He was educated at Clifton College, Bristol, and Balliol College, Oxford.

-His grandfather, Thomas Dawson Ridley, a civil engineer of Coatham, Yorkshire, died in 1898, leaving a substantial fortune.
+His grandfather, Thomas Dawson Ridley, a civil engineer from Coatham, Yorkshire, died in 1898, leaving a substantial fortune.

 His father died in 1899 in Bordighera.

 Career

 From 1920 to 1945, Ridley was a Fellow and Tutor of Balliol.
 He spent 1930–1931 as a visiting professor at Bowdoin College under the auspices of the Tallman Foundation.
 He was a lecturer at Bedford College, University of London, from 1948, where he earned a Doctorate of Humane Letters.

 On 23 September 1922, he married Katherine Scott in Cleveland, Ohio.